aeberspaecher/slatec-builder/README.rst

 The script ``install`` downloads the dependencies if necessary, and then copies all files needed to a temporary directory.
 There, slatec.f90 will be spilt into many f90 files, each containing one single function.
-Then, files that would compile into object files with unresolvable dependencies (missing user supplied functions) will be removed.
+Then, files that would compile into object files with unresolvable dependencies (due to missing user supplied functions) will be removed.
 All files will be compiled and finally linked together.
 The shared object is then installed to the path specified by the user.
+In case the installation path has a sub-directory ``pkg-config``, additional ``pkg-config`` data will be installed.

 To run the script, type